Debt Camel

 Or it could be your partner who is getting the lump sum – that doesn’t have to go into your IVA.
 You could just carry on making the normal payments or you could offer to settle the IVA early, probably having to pay close to the remaining monthly payments as in Case 2.

-Case 4 – your IVA firms suggests you take a loan
+Case 4 – your IVA firm suggests you take a loan

-If you are more than halfway through your IVA you may get an email from your IVA firm saying you may be able to get an “early exit loan”.
+If you are more than halfway through, your IVA firm may say you may be able to get an “early exit loan”.
 You need to think carefully about this offer, as the loan may be expensive (eg about 30% interest) and it prolongs the time you are in debt.

 See IVA early exit loans for details, including the alternative, cheaper ways of improving your credit record after an IVA.